kaliop-uk/kueueingbundle-sqs/readme.md

 * SQS does guarantee that messages are delivered, but it does *not* guarantee that every message is delivered only once.
     If such a constraint is important, build unique message IDs in your app, and manage them.

+* For a more in-depth comparison of SQS and RabbitMQ, see f.e. http://blog.turret.io/rabbitmq-vs-amazon-sqs-a-short-comparison/

 [![License](https://poser.pugx.org/kaliop/queueingbundle-sqs/license)](https://packagist.org/packages/kaliop/queueingbundle-sqs)